List of Futurama characters: Turanga Leela

 Turanga Leela (voiced by Katey Sagal) is the female lead of the series.
 She is a one-eyed mutant who Fry meets after waking up 1000 years in the future.
 Originally working as a career assignment officer for cryo-preserved people waking up in the future, Leela quits her job after meeting Fry, joining him and Bender at Planet Express where she becomes the delivery ship's captain.
 She is one of the few characters in the cast to routinely display competence and the ability to command, and routinely saves the rest of the cast from disaster, but suffers extreme self-doubt because she has only one eye and grew up as a bullied orphan.
 She first believes herself an alien but later is revealed to be a mutant.
-Leela is also an environmentalist.
+Leela is also a skilled fighter and an environmentalist.
 The series also follows the relationship between Fry and Leela, as they start off as friends but later develop feelings for one another.